What Happens During a Workplace Needs Assessment?

 This report is designed to:

-• Support conversations between employee and employer
+• Support conversations between you and your employer

 • Ensure support is proactive, consistent, and actionable